The width to make the beds comfortable, safe and easy to use.

-Sleepers look good and are fairly easy to make safe and if fixed on there side form a seat to work from or rest.
+Sleepers look good and are fairly easy to make safe and if fixed on there side, form a seat to work from or rest.

-Eight to form a two foot high x six foot square raised bed cost £200 and so on.
+How many sleepers to make a basic raised bed.
+Four to form a six foot square about a foot high, would cost £100.
+Eight to form a two foot high x six foot square raised bed would cost £200 and so on.

 Building raised garden beds

 Frozen soil expands as it freezes and can seriously damage the material retaining the soil.
-So in areas where frost is likely this is minimised by backfilling the wall with gravel.
+So in areas where frost is likely this can be minimised by backfilling the wall with gravel.
 The soil and area itself needs to be well drained so that water can't build up behind the wall.